ongaeshi/honyomi/README.md

 ## Installation

 You can use the Docker container.
-With [Kitematic](https://kitematic.com/) it is very easy.
+With [Kitematic](https://kitematic.com/) it is very easy!
 For more information and a look at the video above.

 - [ongaeshi/docker-honyomi](https://github.com/ongaeshi/docker-honyomi)